 Feedback is a tool that was created to allow Instructors to receive formative feedback from students throughout the semester.
 Instructors have the ability to start a Feedback session in which their students will answer six questions related to high impact teaching practices and a single question that gauges the students overall perception of if they understood the material that was covered.

-Feedback session results allow Instructors to identify trends about student perceptions of their instruction and make improvements as soon as the next class.
+Feedback session results allow Instructors to identify trends in student perceptions of their instruction and make improvements as soon as the next class.

 The questions were developed based on research and experience of our IDEA partners.
 Feedback questions are based on IDEA’s Teaching Essential form which was designed to provide formative feedback about teaching methods highly correlated with instructor and course excellence.

-Instructors can log into Course Evaluation and click on the "Feedback" button in the navigation menu.
+Instructors can log into Course Evaluations and click on the "Feedback" button in the navigation menu.

 Instructors cannot add or edit questions.
 Feedback session questions are standard and were designed in order to provide developmental resources of the content.
 Institutions who have the Campus Labs Baseline product may create their own questions for measuring learning rather than teaching, using the Student Response System(SRS) tool.